 Don’t Give White Supremacists What they Want

-One thing that should be crystal clear is that the white supremacists want a race war.
+If you’ve listened to the chants and diatribes and rhetoric from supremacists, one thing that should be crystal clear is that they want a race war.
 They expect one.
 They believe in it.
 They are hoping for it.
 They are paranoid about it.
 They are craving a race war.

 Don’t give it to them.
 Don’t even give them an audience.
-But the more their civil and human rights are violated, including free speech, assembly, petition the government, etc., the more justified they’ll feel in shouting louder and swinging harder.
-They would LOVE to face violent counterprotesting in their upcoming rallies.
+But the more their civil and human rights are violated, including free speech, assembly, petitioning the government, etc., the more justified they’ll feel in shouting louder and swinging harder.
+They would LOVE to face violent counter-protesting in their upcoming rallies.
 And they would LOVE if someone shot at them because they are armed to the hilt and are itching for an excuse to open fire.
-If you are considering counterprotesting PLEASE be extremely wise about it or just abstain.
+If you are considering counter-protesting PLEASE be extremely wise about it or just abstain.

 There are better ways of being heard than by shouting.
 Here are some ideas of what you can do instead: